 Charles Ingoglia, MSW, has over 20 years of experience in behavioral health, working as a provider, advocate, and educator for government and public sector organizations.
 Prior to becoming President and CEO of the National Council for Behavioral Health, Ingoglia served as the Senior Vice President of Public Policy and Practice Improvement, where he directed the federal and state affairs function of the National Council, and oversaw practice improvement and technical assistance programs offered to more than 500,000 behavioral health professionals across the U.S. Ingoglia is adjunct faculty at the George Washington University Graduate School of Political Management.

-Day 1: Departures from the U.S. to Athens, Greece by individual arrangements.
+Day 1: Departure from the U.S. to Athens, Greece by individual arrangements.
 Delegates arrive throughout the day.
 Evening introductory program briefing.

 Day 2: Full day cultural tour, including a visit to the Acropolis of Athens and the Acropolis Museum.